 Here are just a few of the other advantages to consider.

 How a fractional CFO can work with your team

-There are many ways a fractional CFO can work alongside a company's currently existing financial team.
-If a hierarchy of financial officers is already in place at a company, (for example, the company already employs a CFO, CPA, bookkeeper, or other accounting employees), then a fractional CFO would function largely as a consultant and fellow strategist.
-However, if that infrastructure is not in place, then a fractional CFO, along with other outsourced accounting professionals, can fulfill all of those duties as well, depending on the need.
+For example, if a company already employs a CFO, CPA, bookkeeper, or other accounting employees, then a fractional CFO would function largely as a consultant and fellow strategist.
+However, if that infrastructure is not in place, then a fractional CFO, along with other accounting professionals, can fulfill all of those duties as well, depending on the need.